seancvr/random_quote/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 This app uses Nodejs for the backend and pnpm for the package manager.

-The purpose of this app was just to learn and illustrate some idiomatic Nextjs, React and typescript design patterns.
+The purpose of this app was just to learn some Nextjs, React and typescript design patterns.
+I implemented a simple local API route in app/api/quote, which functions as a server-side data fetching proxy.
+I initially tried to create the app as a client component, but the fetch request was blocked by CORS in the browser.
+Using Next.js server actions allowed me to get around the CORS blocking, and gives the app a relatively simple design.

-This was an interesting exercise as I initally tried to build everything as a client component, which caused the app to fail because making fetch calls from the browser were getting block by CORS.
-Turns out Next.js CORS SSR/client integration challenges are common and Next.js had a handy solution to this called Server Actions.
-This involves creating a local API route in app/api/quote, which functions as server-side quote fetching proxy.
-This gives the app a simple clean design that overcomes CORS blocking.

 UI <-> Server API proxy <-> External API